neos/doctools/TheDefinitiveGuide/PartIII/Persistence.rst

 being reconstituted if you have a large object tree.
 Instead it defers property thawing in objects until the point when those properties are really needed.

-The drawback of this: if you access associated objects, each access will fire a request to the perisistent storage now.
+The drawback of this: If you access associated objects, each access will fire a request to the persistent storage now.
 So there might be situations when eager loading comes in handy to avoid excessive database roundtrips.
 Eager loading is the default when using the *Generic* persistence mechanism and can be achieved for the Doctrine 2 ORM by using join operations  in DQL or specifying the fetch mode in the mapping configuration.

-*Doctrine* Persistence
+Doctrine Persistence
 ======================

 Doctrine 2 ORM is used by default in FLOW3.
 Aside from very few internal changes it